Post 4 – Design for the COFB Digital Client Check-In & Appointment System

 The design phase focuses on three key system priorities:

-2. Simple, Accessible Client Experience – Clients can check in via QR code or by entering their name/phone.
-From there, they can confirm dietary preferences, request help, and view their next scheduled appointment and confirm whether they want SMS or email reminders, which are dispatched immediately since there is no long-term data storage outside Link2Feed.
+2. Simple, Accessible, Responsive Client Experience – Clients can check in via QR code or by entering their name/phone.
+From there, they can confirm dietary preferences, request help, and view their next scheduled appointment.

 High-Level Architecture Software Design

-The COFB system is being designed as an n-tier architecture, which is where each component remains modular and easy to extend and scale in the future:
+The COFB system is being designed as hybrid and n n-tier architecture, which is where each component remains modular and easy to extend and scale in the future:

 1. Presentation Tier – Clients access the web application through a mobile device, or a kiosk using a QR code, or while staff use the admin panel defined by a non public-facing separate route where they can view and monitor the day’s client check-ins based on Link2Feed API calls or through uploaded CSV files that are directly exported from Link2Feed, manage client’s special requests and dietary preferences, view assistance notification and print tickets to assist in food packing and preparation.